bozzlab/Capstone_Data_Science_Project/README.md

 # Capstone_project
-My Task Assignment ,IBM Professional Data Science Certificate
+My Task Assignment, IBM Professional Data Science Certificate
 • Applied Data Science Capstone Course

 Note: GitHub doesn't work to show the map and image.
-You can read my notebook by copy link of Github.
+You can read my notebook by copy link of GitHub file.
 Then put the link in this website nbviewer.jupyter.org.
 It notebook viewer.
 Like the below link...

 https://nbviewer.jupyter.org/#yourlink